 How do I get to Avalanche Lake Trail?

 As soon as your vehicle passes through the west entrance of Glacier National Park, head straight for the parking lot at Trail of the Cedars Loop Trail, about 5.5 miles east of Lake McDonald Lodge.
 About halfway along the wheelchair accessible path, you’ll arrive at the trailhead for Avalanche Lake Trail.

 Our Avalanche Lake Trail hiking experience

-Although the trail begins with a short but steep uphill climb, the approximately 4-mile-round-trip-hike only gains 500 ft. over moderately rolling terrain.
+Although the trail begins with a short but steep uphill climb, the approximately 4-mile-round-trip-trail only gains 500 ft. over moderately rolling terrain.
 The journey takes hikers through an old growth cedar and hemlock forest to the glacier-fed Avalanche Lake.

 It’s tempting to spend way too much time photographing Avalanche Creek as the trail skirts Avalanche Gorge towards the beginning of the trail.
-After all, who can resist capturing the scene of rushing water colored by glacial silt as it twists and turns around boulders on a path through the narrow channel.
+After all, who can resist capturing the scene of rushing water colored by glacial silt as it twists and turns around boulders on a path through the narrow channel?

 Continuing on, the trail leaves the creek bank behind to travel through a dense forest of old growth cedar trees and hemlocks.
 Although the creek isn’t in view, the sound of gurgling water rushing through the creek is loud enough to be heard most of the way to Avalanche Lake.

 Hiking through a temperate rainforest in Glacier National Park